paolobellardone/thumbgenfn/README.md

 # Serverless Thumbnail Generator

+# TEMPORARY README to be finished

-A serverless application that reads an image and then renders a scaled down version using Oracle Functions, Object Storage and Events.
+A serverless application that reads an image and then renders a scaled version using Oracle Functions, Object Storage, Events, and Logging.

 ## Pre-requisites

 First of all you need an OCI tenancy and a user member of a group having the right policies to use Functions, Object Storage and Events.
+You need also to authoize Object Storage service to manage your object and buckets in order to use the CopyObject APIs.
 Then you need to follow these steps:

 1. Create two Object Storage buckets, one for input and one for output, for example *fninput* and *fnputput*
 2. Enable the Emit Object Events setting for the input bucket